 Setting the tent can’t be done in a second.
-It takes hours and hours to perfectly set the tent especially when you are new camping stuff.
+It takes hours and hours to perfectly set the tent, especially when you are new camping stuff.
 But whatever you do, make sure that everything is perfectly placed and there are no loopholes.
-Make sure that the stakes are properly dug into the ground and the poles are well connected to the Fraps.
+Ensure that the stakes are properly dug into the ground and the poles are well connected to the Fraps.

 Tips To Set up your Tents Easily

-When you have arrived at your camping destination, these tips to set up a tent will save your day and you will have a great camping experience.
+When you have arrived at your camping destination, these tips for setting up a tent will save your day, and you will have a great camping experience.

 Clean the surface